klaarnut/user-docs/en/blog-seo.md

 #### Blog Management

-Blog Management is set base url for blog post and category.
+Blog Management is to set base url for blog post and category.

 ![image](images/blog_seo/img_seo_by_blog_02_click_management.png)